openhwgroup/programs/cores/cv32e40p/user_manual/source/instruction_set_extensions.rst

 is written back to the register-file.
 There are versions of those instructions that use immediates and those that use registers as offsets.
 The base address always comes from a register.

+The custom post-incrementing load & store instructions and register-register load & store instructions are only supported if ``PULP_XPULP`` == 1.

 Load Operations
 ^^^^^^^^^^^^^^^